 As a student, you also have a part to play in this exploration: learning, growing in academic and professional skills, and expanding faith horizons.
 The professors in the School of Humanities & Behavioral Science understand the issues that surround intellectual and spiritual growth and will be with you to challenge, cajole, and nurture you.
 We shall walk together, trying to use our scholarship to understand our world and our savior.
 Academic and Christian discovery is not just a slogan; it is our mission.

 Explore our departments:

-The Anderson University School of Humanities & Behavioral Science believes it is important to enhance the educational opportunities of its students by bringing guest lecturers and faculty to our campus annually.
+The Anderson University School of Humanities, Education, & Behavioral Science believes it is important to enhance the educational opportunities of its students by bringing guest lecturers and faculty to our campus annually.
 The following lecture series are available to students, faculty, and staff and are open to the public.